All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Cambridge Cancer Genomics – Blood test cancer treatment monitoring

 It can take six months before a cancer patient’s doctor knows if the chemotherapy regimen they chose is working, yet 2/3s of treatments fail.
-Cambridge Cancer Genomics has developed a blood test that can detect failed treatments up to seven months faster than standard monitoring, so doctors can switch plans sooner when necessary.
+Cambridge Cancer Genomics has developed a blood test that can detect failed treatments up to many months faster than standard monitoring, so doctors can switch plans sooner when necessary.
 Founded by 4 PhDs with cancer research experience, CGC is also building AI for personalizing cancer treatment using a data set it says is 4X larger than what’s available to the public, as it absorbs data from each medical facility it signs on.

 —